jjpsos/ramp/framework/docs/FRAMEWORK.md

 So in simple terms, this code initializes the Phalcon application, handles the incoming request, executes the required controllers/actions, generates the response and returns it back to the caller.
 The Application class brings together all the components needed to accept the request, route it, execute it, create the response and send it back.

+For this framework/app example case, I will build the Application class from scratch to mimic the structure of a real-world application.

 # (4) STRICT TYPES

 What is declare(strict_types=1)?
-declare(strict_types=1) is a directive in PHP that enforces strict type checking for function and method arguments and return values within a specific PHP file or code block.
+The declare(strict_types=1) is a directive in PHP that enforces strict type checking for function and method arguments and return values within a specific PHP file or code block.
 When you enable strict type checking, PHP ensures that the data types of function arguments and return values match exactly with the declared types.
 Exactly the same way as Java does.

 Place this declaration at the very beginning of your PHP file or code block (before any other code) to enable strict typing.